Osteopathy in Montreal and Terrebonne: the only emergency service providing you with competent osteopaths every day, except Saturday and Sunday.

 What is a doctor of osteopathy?

 Osteopathic doctors are trained in osteopathic medical universities and are licensed and qualified to practice medicine in the United States, just like your family doctor.
 It is the only country in the world to offer a Doctor of Osteopathic Medicine degree, recognized by all American and Canadian states.
-Most Doctors of Osteopathy work in hospital settings in much the same way as a family physician does, and they are also found in almost every medical specialty.
+Most Doctors of Osteopathy work in hospital settings in much the same way as a family doctor does, and they are also found in almost every medical specialty.
 In addition, Doctors of Osteopathy may be eligible for medical licensure in many countries outside of the United States, as is the case in Canada.